 Clackamas Community College’s long-standing commitment to broad-based decision making forms the core of its institutional culture.
 Its purposes are and always have been to optimize the quality of the decisions made, to maximize the degree to which they are understood and accepted by the campus community, and to promote an institutional climate of mutual respect, trust, and shared purpose that allows the college to focus its attention on the needs of the students it serves and the effectiveness of the services it provides them.

-Shared governance assumes that the decision making process begins with the consideration of the problem itself and includes framing the appropriate questions leading to its solution.
-Beyond this, however, there is wide latitude in the design of the structures, processes, and procedures by which shared governance can be implemented, but a strong commitment to shared governance exists at all levels and is a core theme within the college.
+Shared governance assumes that the decision making process begins with the consideration of the problem itself and includes, when appropriate, framing the questions leading to its solution.
+Beyond this, however, there is wide latitude in the design of the structures, processes, and procedures by which shared governance can be implemented, but a strong commitment to shared governance exists at all levels within the college.
 This document attempts to identify the key principles that characterize a robust and effective system of shared governance.
 The principles it identifies are intended to form a solid basis on which the college community can begin to review, evaluate, and revitalize its efforts to make its shared vision a reality.

 Principles